sbmpost/AutoRaise-UI/README.md

 and include it when finally building the Launcher app bundle (AutoRaise.app).

-To install copy AutoRaise.app into the /Applications folder and/or the AutoRaise binary to e.g. `/usr/local/bin`
+To install copy AutoRaise.app into the `/Applications` folder and/or the AutoRaise binary to e.g. `/usr/local/bin`

 ## Running & Configuring

 Open AutoRaise.app and click on the menubar icon to enable/disable AutoRaise with default settings.
-Preferences are saved between sessions in the default ~/Library/Preferences folder.
+Preferences are saved between sessions in the default `~/Library/Preferences` folder.
-On first launch you should be prompted to grant access for AutoRaise in System Preferences > Security & Privacy > Privacy > Accessibility.
+On first launch you should be prompted to grant access for AutoRaise in _System Preferences > Security & Privacy > Privacy > Accessibility_.

 More options to run and configure AutoRaise are explained in the upstream project's Readme.